dortania/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.md

 * **AppleCpuPmCfgLock**: NO
   * Only needed when CFG-Lock can't be disabled in BIOS
-  * Only applicable for Ivy Bridge and older
+  * Only applicable for Sandy Bridge-E and older
     * Note: Broadwell and older require this when running 10.10 or older
 * **AppleXcpmCfgLock**: YES
   * Only needed when CFG-Lock can't be disabled in BIOS
-  * Only applicable for Haswell and newer
+  * Only applicable for Ivy Bridge-E and newer
-    * Note: Ivy Bridge-E is also included as it's XCPM capable
 * **AppleXcpmExtraMsrs**: YES
   * Disables multiple MSR access needed for unsupported CPUs like Pentiums and many Xeons.
 Required for Broadwell-E and lower
 * **CustomSMBIOSGuid**: NO